Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Conclusion

 \section{Conclusion}

-This study demonstrates the performance of the DeepONet for learning solution operators in the 1-D consolidation problem, focusing on systematically investigating different DeepONet architectures.
-Our results reveal that feeding $C_v$ into the trunk net (model 3), rather than the more typical branch net (models 1 and 2), substantially improves prediction accuracy by 6 to 12 times lower test MSE.
+This study demonstrates the performance of the DeepONet for learning solution operators in consolidation problems.
+Focusing first on the 1D case, we systematically investigate different DeepONet architectures.
+Our results reveal that feeding $C_v$ into the trunk net (Model 3), rather than the more typical branch net (models 1 and 2), substantially improves prediction accuracy by 6 to 12 times lower test MSE.
 The improved accuracy is supported by the analytical form of the PDE, where $C_v$ modulates time-dependent behavior in the basis function.
 In addition, we further enhance the DeepONet architecture in Model 3 using Fourier Feature Embedding (Model 4).
-This further reduces the error by 1.5 times that of model 3, achieving the highest accuracy among all models.
+This further reduces the error by 1.5 times that of Model 3, achieving the highest accuracy among all models.
 The architecture in Model 4 also effectively mitigates the high errors shown in highly varying, early-time excess PWP behaviors in the other model, due to its enhanced capacity to represent sharp spatio-temporal features from Fourier feature embedding.
-These findings provide guidance on architecture design for operator learning in similar PDE-driven systems governed by system coefficients.
+These findings offer guidance for designing DeepONet architectures for operator learning in PDE-driven systems governed by physical coefficients.
+Finally, we extend Model 4 to the 3D consolidation problem and demonstrate its use in an uncertainty quantification example.

 The trained DeepONet models achieve a significant computational speedup compared to traditional numerical solvers used to generate training data and benchmarks.
-Although the absolute time differences are on the order of milliseconds for the 1D consolidation case, the relative speedup--ranging from 1.5 to 100 times faster--highlights DeepONet’s potential as an efficient surrogate model.
+In the 3D problem, DeepONet generates full 3D fields over time in less than a second, showing about three orders of magnitude faster computation speed than the high-fidelity finite difference-based solver.
+Although the absolute time differences are on the order of milliseconds for the 1D consolidation case, the relative speedup,ranging from 1.5 to 100 times faster, is still meaningful.
+Leveraging this efficiency, we show a conceptual demonstration of DeepONet’s potential to accelerate uncertainty quantification in 3D consolidation.
 This computational advantage could be particularly valuable in large-scale or high-dimensional geotechnical simulations, where conventional solvers incur high costs due to time-stepping and meshing overhead.